schlangguru/clip-beam-client/README.md

 - [Sharedrop](https://github.com/RobinLinus/snapdrop)
 - [Snapdrop](https://github.com/RobinLinus/snapdrop)

 but unlike these apps, Clip Beam does not allow connections between any devices on the same network.
-It rather connects two devices directly by scanning its QR code, so others can not send you unwanted data.
+It rather connects two devices directly by scanning its QR code, so no one can send you unwanted data.